wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Discipline/Knight.md

 UNIQUE:
-Challenger (P): Each turn you combat an enemy, gain ATK/DEF until you rest Coat of Arms: Upgrade an ACT slot with "Block and restore STA when you slot a combat skill here.
+Challenger (P): Each turn you combat an enemy, gain ATK/DEF until you rest Coat of Arms: Upgrade an ACT slot with "Restore HP/STA when you slot a combat skill here.
 Downgrade if you didn't outcombat the enemy this turn"
 Joust: Attack and block.
 Deal more for each time you've outcombatted an enemy this game

 DISCIPLINE: